 Chlamydia antibody testing can be used to screen women with an allergy to shellfish or iodinated contrast agents who cannot undergo an HSG.
 In women without risk factors for tubal disease, a negative test does not require further tubal assessment.
 If the test is positive, a sonohysterogram may be performed; presence of fluid in the cul-de-sac after intrauterine infusion of saline indicates patency of at least one tube.

-Hysterosalpingo-contrast sonography — Hysterosalpingo-contrast sonography (HyCoSy) uses ultrasound to view the uterus, tubes, and adnexa before and after transcervical injection of echogenic contrast media.
+Hysterosalpingo-contrast sonography — Hysterosalpingo-contrast sonography (HyCoSy) uses ultrasound to view the uterus, tubes, and adnexa before and after transcervical injection of echogenic contrast media (either microbubble contrast or agitated saline).
 It is a safe, well tolerated, quick and easy method for obtaining information on tubal status, the uterine cavity, the ovaries, and the myometrium using conventional ultrasound .
 In a 2014 systematic review of studies that compared HyCoSy with HSG for diagnosis of tubal occlusion in subfertile women, both tests had high diagnostic accuracy compared with laparoscopy (reference standard), with no significant difference between them.
 For HyCoSy, sensitivity was 0.92 (95% CI 0.82-0.96) and specificity was 0.95 (95% CI 0.90-0.97) per tube for diagnosing tubal occlusion.
 Tubal spasm and tubal fistula, as well as operator error could account for misdiagnoses.
+We do not routinely perform HyCoSy due to the availability of HSG.
+However, HyCoSy is an option for women who are unable to undergo HSG because of contrast reaction or other contraindications.
+(See "Hysterosalpingography", section on 'Contraindications'.)

 Evaluation of uterine anomalies depends on the anomaly.